tvh/ekg-wai/README.md

 # Authors

-This library is maintained by Timo von Holtz, <tvh@tvholtz.de>.
+This library is maintained by Timo von Holtz, <tvh@tvholtz.net>.
 It was originally written using Snap by Johan Tibell, <johan.tibell@gmail.com>.